scaffold-eth/se-2-challenges/README.md

 ---

-> 🤖 If you have Chat GPT Plus account, you can try out [GPT Challenge 0 assistant](https://chat.openai.com/g/g-gk1PO5LNr-sre-challenge-0-assistant-alpha-version) and get answers for your questions about this Challenge.
->
 > ⭐ Please share your feedback with us in the [Challenge 0 Telegram](https://t.me/+Y2vqXZZ_pEFhMGMx) if you have a chance to try the GPT assistant!

 > 🏃 Head to your next challenge [here](https://github.com/scaffold-eth/se-2-challenges).